HathorNetwork/rfcs/text/0000-p2p-identity.md

 1. Compares the `id` with the sha256d of the public key;
 2. If the DNS query return had the `peer_id` parameter on it we validate here if they both match;
-3. Validates that the public key is the same as the one that generated the certificate;
+3. Validates that the public key of the peer is the same as the one that generated the certificate;
 4. Checks whether it is connected to one of the entrypoints (the entrypoint has the format `tcp://name|IP:port`)
   - If the peer is the server, it has access only to the client host and not port entrypoint, so we just validate the host;
   - If the peer is the client, we validate that the URL used to connect is one of the entrypoints;
   - In both cases, if the entrypoint does not have the IP directly (if it's the name), a DNS query must be made to validate if the corresponding URL matches the one connected.

+If any vaidation fails, an ERROR command will be sent and the connection will be closed.

+If all verifications are valid, the peer sends a READY command to the other peer, to indicates it can move to the next state.
+If had already received a READY command from the other peer, it moves to the READY state.

 ### READY Command